Jaidon-Smith/jaidon-smith.github.io/_posts/2021-05-14-aikaraoke.md

 # The Infrastructure

-* The frontend uses 'App Engine' where I run Django in a standard Python environment.
+* The frontend uses App Engine where I run Django in a standard Python environment.
 In the future I would consider swapping this out for React or Angular and using a Javascript runtime, this would allow me to create a more visually appealing frontend.

 * The AI processing happens in Cloud Run.
 This is great for resource use optimisation and scaling to 0 in that machines only need to exist if there is a job to do.
 This design choice also allowed me to install linux command line tools that are not available in a standard App Engine runtime.